Access the Series: Enrolling now in The Estate Registry. →

 Neighborly Grace

-• THE PRESENTATION: Drizzle the vanilla-bean glaze in a rhythmic, geometric pattern while the rolls are warm to facilitate a slight pool of sweetness in the center.
+• THE PRESENTATION: Drizzle the vanilla-bean glaze in a rhythmic, sweeping pattern while the rolls are warm to facilitate a slight pool of sweetness in the center.

 • THE POUR: A dark-roast French-press coffee or a delicate breakfast tea will balance the rolls' sweetness and echo the warm notes of nutmeg.